 - You have a route through the tangueros bars of San Nicolás and Balvanera

 - Tangueros bars of San Nicolás and Recoleta

-First, the visit is free and you go with a guide who is awesome what he know about tango.
-The route is on foot, and you get to know different places where they met renowned tangueros bars, also places that no longer exist.
+First, the visit is free, and you go with a guide who is awesome what he knows about tango.
+Second, the route is on foot, and you get to know different places where they met renowned tangueros bars, also places that no longer exist.

 Completely advisable to do one of these walking tours.
 You’re going to see another side of Buenos Aires.

 Palermo is my Buenos Aires favorite neighborhood.
 Here you have everything, history, culture, one of the best restaurants in town (la Cabrera, which we went to, but I’ll tell in another post), many bars, and a nice atmosphere.

 It certainly has to be your must-see when you visit the city.

 To get to know a little more about this huge porteño neighborhood, it’s best to do it with a Guide.
 On the Buenos Aires tourism website, you will see several tours, some are free, and others are very cheap.

 Among the must-see is the visit to urban art, the guided tour of the Forests of Palermo, the guided tour of the Temples of Villa Crespo and Palermo, and the guided tour of Palermo Hipódromo.

 You have to choose, but I would choose the Palermo Forests and urban art if you can only make one.